Jock Itch Overview

 - Wash athletic supporters frequently.

-- Over-the-counter antifungal or drying powders can help control the infection.
+- Over-the-counter antifungal creams or powders can help control the infection.
 These contain medicine, such as miconazole, clotrimazole, terbinafine, or tolnaftate.

-You may need treatment by a provider if your infection lasts longer than 2 weeks, is severe, or frequently returns.
-The provider may prescribe:
+You may need treatment by your provider if your infection lasts longer than 2 weeks, is severe, or frequently returns.
+Your provider may prescribe:

 - Stronger topical (applied to the skin) antifungal medicines or oral antifungal medicines

-- Antibiotics may be needed to treat bacterial infections that occur from scratching the area
+- Antibiotics to treat bacterial infections that may occur from scratching the area

-If you tend to get jock itch, continue to apply antifungal or drying powders after bathing, even when you do not have jock itch.
+If you tend to get jock itch, continue to apply antifungal medicine after bathing, even when you do not have jock itch.

 Jock itch is more common in overweight people with deep, moist skin folds.
 Losing weight may help prevent the condition from coming back.

-Atal Bihari Vajpayee Institute Of Medical Sciences & Dr Ram Manohar Lohia Hospital
+Atal Bihari Vajpayee Institute Of Medical Sciences And Dr Ram Manohar Lohia Hospital

 Jock itch usually responds promptly to treatment.
 It is often less severe than other tinea infections, such as athlete's foot, but may last a long time.